Nylander scores twice, Maple Leafs power past Jets 6-3

+WINNIPEG, Manitoba (AP)William Nylander is on a scoring binge, much to his teammates’ delight.

-WINNIPEG, Manitoba (AP)William Nylander had two goals and an assist as the Toronto Maple Leafs beat the Winnipeg Jets 6-3 on Thursday night to extend their point streak to nine games.
+Nylander had two goals and an assist – pushing his goal-scoring streak to five games – as the Toronto Maple Leafs beat the Winnipeg Jets 6-3 on Thursday night to extend their point streak to nine games.

+“He’s finding open spots, the puck is coming to him and he’s not missing,” Toronto forward Mitch Marner said.
+“So that’s big for our team, it helps us a lot.
+He’s a big part of this team so it’s good for everyone.”

 The Jets have one win in their last five games (1-3-1) and have lost five straight (0-4-1) at home.